aframevr/aframe/docs/introduction/faq.md

 Don McCurdy has published a [Leap Hands component][leap] for Leap Motion controls.

-Dr. Ryan James has built a [medical education project][https://github.com/drryanjames/CadaVR] that also features Leap Motion controls code.
+Dr. Ryan James has built a [medical education project][cadavr] that also features Leap Motion controls code.

 ## Which devices, headsets, platforms does A-Frame support?